Skip to main content

 11///

-12/// Metadata includes all information that is not specifically related to the context or value of the metric itself,
+12/// Metadata includes all information that's not specifically related to the context or value of the metric itself,

 13/// such as sample rate and timestamp.